kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 # Cubes, golfing and dual identities

-In this three-part blog series, we will take a closer look at a somewhat unusual exercise in programming: How to create code that takes up the least amount of space.
-In the first part, we will create a small web application that displays simple 3D graphics.
-Using the Canvas API and JavaScript, we will create a rotating cube that will be displayed in the browser.
-In part two, we continue to work with the code base from part one, and then the topic is code golfing.
-Code golfing is a competition to solve a specific task using as little code as possible.
-In part three, we'll look at how we can apply a kind of dual identity to our code to make it even shorter.
+_Brief note: This is a translated version of a blog post I wrote back in 2016.
+If you write JavaScript code now and then you will see that some of the JavaScript conventions I use here have changed a bit since then :)_

 <p align="center">
 <img src="images/blue_cube.png" width="90%">
 </p>

+In this three-part blog series, I will go through an unusual exercise in programming: How to create an app, that does something meaningful, while at the same time making the source code as short as possible.

+In this first blog post we will set up a small web app that renders a simple 3D object.
+By using the Canvas API and some JavaScript, we will draw a cube and animate it in the browser.
+In the second post, we will go through the source code and make it smaller.
+This is often called code golfing: An effort to minimize the size of the source code while still making the app do something useful.
+In part three, we'll take a look at how we can apply a trick, involving what we may call "dual identities", to make the code even shorter.

-The three blog posts can be read separately.
-So if you are interested in how to create simple 3D graphics from scratch, just keep reading this section.
-Warning: It will get a little nerdy.
-If you would rather look at golfing in JavaScript, you can skip to part two.
-If you are fascinated by compression tricks in the browser, then part three is the right place to go.
-Warning: Part two and part three will also get nerdy.
+The blog posts can be read separately.
+So, if you are interested in creating 3D graphics from scratch in the browser, keep reading this post.
+Please note: It will get a bit nerdy.
+However, if you would rather take a closer look at code golfing in JavaScript, jump to part two.
+If you are more fascinated by compression tricks, then part three is the right place to go.
+Note: Part two and part three are also quite nerdy.

-The application we will use as an example therefore draws a three-dimensional cube that spins on the screen.
-The cube looks like this:
+The app we will create here will draw a three-dimensional cube that rotates on the screen.
+It looks like this:

 <script async src="//jsfiddle.net/0p43xm2s/embed/result/"></script>

-...and consists of 8 points, each with its own x-, y- and z-coordinates.
-The code is written in JavaScript.
-We start by defining an array to hold the coordinates of the points:
+The cube consists of 8 vertices, each with x, y and z coordinates.
+We start by defining an array that holds all of the vertex coordinates:

 ```
 var points = [-1, -1, 1, 1, -1, 1, 1, 1, 1, -1, 1, 1, -1, -1, -1, 1, -1, -1, 1, 1, -1, -1, 1, -1];
 ```

-The values in the array specify the x, y, and z coordinates of each point consecutively.
-If we create a sketch, it will be easier to get an overview:
+The values in the array specify the x, y, and z coordinates of each point in sequence.
+A diagram makes it easier to understand:

 <p align="center">
 <img src="images/cube_wireframe.png" width="90%">
 </p>

-X points to the right, Y up and Z towards us.
-The first point has coordinates (-1, -1, 1), and the next has (1, -1, 1).
+X points to the right, Y up and Z towards us, out of the screen.
+The first vertex has coordinates (-1, -1, 1), and the next has (1, -1, 1).

-We will then indicate how the surfaces in the cube are built up.
-We do this by stating which 4 points each surface consists of.
-The numbers in this new array indicate the numbers of the points included in each surface.
+We will now describe how the surfaces in the cube are built.
+We do this by creating a table containing the numbers of each of the 4 vertices that the surfaces consist of.

 ```
 var faces = [0, 1, 2, 3, 0, 3, 7, 4, 0, 4, 5, 1, 6, 5, 4, 7, 6, 2, 1, 5, 6, 7, 3, 2];
 ```

-706 / 5,000
-The first face, ie the front of the cube, consists of the points (0, 1, 2, 3), and the next consists of the points (0, 3, 7, 4).
+The first surface, ie the front of the cube, consists of the vertices (0, 1, 2, 3).
+The next surface consists of the points (0, 3, 7, 4).
+Note that we specify the vertex numbers in a counter-clockwise order when the surface is facing us.

-Then we will make the cube spin.
-Here the points will be rotated around 2 axes, the z-axis and the y-axis.
-The original points are preserved as they are, and we calculate a set of new, rotated points for each time the cube is drawn.
-By increasing the rotation angles a little for each drawing, we make the cube spin.
-The definition of the faces themselves (4 and 4 points) remains as they are.
+We will now make the cube rotate.
+We do this by rotating the vertices around 2 axes - the z-axis and the y-axis.
+We keep the original, un-rotated vertices in its own array, and store the new, rotated vertices in a separate array before drawing the cube using those vertides.
+Each time the cube is drawn we increase the rotation angles a little bit, and when we keep drawing and keep rotating that will make the cube animate.
+The definition of the faces themselves (4 and 4 points in sequence) remains unchanged.

-Using formulas for rotation of points, we can calculate new, fully rotated x-, y- and z-values from the original points.
-We will not go into the formulas here, but translated into code this looks like this:
+There exists rotation formulas that we can use to calculate the new, rotated x, y and z values from the original ones.
+We will not go into detail about the formulas, but translated into code it looks like this:

 ```
 // already rotated vertices are stored here